-Brockport Police investigating rock thrown into home as hate crime
+Brockport police investigating rock thrown into home as hate crime

 BROCKPORT, N.Y.
-(WROC) — Officers with the Brockport Police Department are investigating an incident deemed a hate crime after a rock was thrown into a home displaying a pride flag.
+(WROC) — Officers with the Brockport Police Department are investigating a hate crime after a rock was thrown into a home displaying a pride flag.

-Allison Parry-Gurak and her wife have lived in the Brockport community for eight years and said they’ve never seen an incident like this happen before.
+Allison Parry-Gurak and her wife have lived in the Brockport community for eight years and said they have never seen an incident like this happen before.
 It’s also not the first recent incident.

 “We chose to do a pride flag this year because it’s important my boys see that this is us, this is our life, this is who we are and, unfortunately, this is also part of it,” Parry-Gurak said.